 How do websites gain traffic?

-In this first part of the series on driving traffic, we will take a closer look at the following free methods you can and should be utilizing:
+In this first part of the series, we will take a closer look at the following free methods you can (and should be) utilizing:

 - Social media